cernoh/physics_alevel/12. Turning points in physics/Definition/Discharge Tube.md

 # Discharge Tube
 A sealed glass tube held at low pressure, with an [[anode]] at one end and a [[cathode]] at the other.
-When the [[electrode]] are connected to a supply, the gas in the tube will glow and conduct electricity
+When the electrodes are connected to a supply, the gas in the tube will glow and conduct electricity